Ronan-Francis/RonansNews/README.md

   Provides access to a wide range of news articles and headlines.

 ## Contributors
-The News App is currently maintained by [Ronan]([https://github.com/your](https://github.com/Ronan-Francis/RonansNews)
+The News App is currently maintained by [Ronan Francis](https://github.com/your](https://github.com/Ronan-Francis/RonansNews)